Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. On the **Properties** tab under settings specify the following and select **Next: Assignments >**

-   1. Usage location: **United States** (select the drop-down then scroll down to find this option).
+   - Usage location: **United States** (select the drop-down then scroll down to find this option).
 Configuring usage location is required for assigning licenses.

       ![](../Images/sc900-image(11).png)

 1. In the **Assignments** tab :

-    - Click **Add Group**, this displays the available groups.
+    - Click **+ Add Group**, this displays the available groups.
 Notice the list of available groups.

     - Select **Operations**, you may need to scroll down, then press **Select**.
 Notice how the text next to groups has been updated to reflect 1 group selected.

        ![](../Images/sc900-image12.png)

-1. Next to Roles, select **Add role**.
+1. Next to Roles, select **+ Add role**.
 The list of Directory roles appears.
 Scroll down to view the various built-in roles, to view the various roles, but don’t change the user role.
 Close out of this window by selecting the **X** on the top right-hand corner of the page.

       ![](../Images/sc900-image13.png)

-1. From the bottom of the page, select the **Review + create** and **Create** button.
+1. From the bottom of the page, select the **Next: Review + create >** and then **Create** button.

 1. Navigate back to **Microsoft Entra ID** user blade and verify the user appears on the user list (names are listed in alphabetical order).
 Kindly refresh the screen if the newly created user is not visible.